 In many cases, the rooms were poorly ventilated.
 Many of the rooms were poorly ventilated.
-It has rarely been the case that any mistake has been made.
-Few mistakes have been made.
+It has rarely been the case that Few mistakes have been made.

 See Wood, Suggestions to Authors, pp. 68-71, and Quiller-Couch, The Art of Writing, pp. 103-106.